 The Frecce Tricolori acrobatic flight team closes the parade

 The name of the Italian acrobatic flight team Frecce Tricolori (three-coloured arrows) is self-explanatory.
 At the parade they do not engage in a show and the team lacks its soloist (the nine fighter jets are a sort of choir).
 Their passage marks the end of the official ceremony.
+You may wish to see them flying over the centre of Rome on June 2, 2020.

 Other Days of Peace pages: